 Through plants, she wishes to express the strength that often goes unnoticed in the frenzy of everyday life, while through figures of divinities, she seeks connections between cultures and their universal narratives.

 Her works, upon closer inspection, combine direct observation of nature, historical narrative, and an experiential and personal perspective.
+Anne follows a physical yet intuitive working process, painting with both acrylics and oils.

 Her paintings take shape quickly with large, rough brushes that create a powerful line.

-Painting in Italy, Anne noticed her palette becoming brighter, while in Finland the tones she uses are softer and more muted.
+Painting in Italy, Annenoticed her palette becoming brighter, while in Finland the tones she uses are softer and more muted.

 Her working process is based on a dialogue between truth and expression, colors, shapes, and subjects, which translates into an expressive result.